iivanoo/covid-apps-observer/data/data_us/reports/resources/com.upmc.android.upmcanywherecare___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.upmc.android.upmcanywherecare 5 reviews"/>
 </p>

+> Amazing people care is wonderful.<br> :date: __2021-05-17 22:20:33__

+> My provider was extremely helpful, professional, succinct, and to the point, while making sure to asses all of my needs, and concerns, down to the level of detail that I need, for a calmer state of mind.
+I will absolutely be using this l again in the future.
+This is everything I've ever wanted in an urgent care experience.
+10/10, and will be reccomending.<br> :date: __2021-05-16 08:02:21__

+> Kristen is excellent!<br> :date: __2021-05-14 13:50:22__

 > What a time saver!<br> :date: __2021-05-10 20:09:59__

 > Spot on<br> :date: __2021-05-01 00:04:12__